Overrated and Underleveled

 - Franklin Payne (Gentleman Adventurer!) is hyped continent-wide for his famous and daring expeditions.
 By the time you qualify to invite him, any gunslingers currently in the party could have been better developed and better equipped, and all other character types are more effective in their specialty and still broadly useful.
 Franklin is a nice chap for such a Glory Hound, and entertaining to listen to, but he's a little late for the True Companions.

-- In The Legend Of Dragoon Rose was one of the original Dragons, and arguable the strongest considering she was the only one to survive the final battle.
-Since then she has had a massive time to train.
-So why is she no stronger then two (admittedly competent) soldiers when she joins the part after all that training?
+- Rose was one of the original Dragoons, and arguably the strongest considering she was the only one to survive the final battle.
+Since then she has had 11,000 years to train.
+So why is she no stronger then two (admittedly competent) soldiers when she joins the party after all that training?

-- Surprisingly, Char Aznable....sorry, Quattro Bajina, in Super Robot Wars Z is a variation on this, he's one of the best pilots in the game(He usually is.
+- Quattro Bajina in Super Robot Wars Z is a variation on this, he's one of the best pilots in the game(He usually is.
 In fact, here he's probably second in Z only to Kei ) but rather than getting his own top of the line mobile suit, he's got the OK Hyaku Shiki, which is not very good compared to the units you get late game.
 UNLESS you do what many do and put him in the ∀ Gundam.....

 - Quattro in general really.
 It's most prominent in Super Robot Wars Alpha Gaiden, where his stats are some of the worst in comparison to other Gundam main characters including normal pilots like Kou Uraki and even Loran Cehack.
 And like in Z, he only get the Hyaku Shiki, and Sazabi is an Easy Mode only unit that is decent at best.

-- Dias in Star Ocean The Second Story is the classic version, a legendary swordsman who frequently calls party members weak.
+- Dias is the classic version, a legendary swordsman who frequently calls party members weak.
 Once joining the party, he is quickly outclassed by Claude.
 In Dias' case, this trope was somewhat turned back; in the PSP remake he was vastly improved, and more on the level of badass the game makes him out to be.

 - Leon in Tales of Destiny is supposed to be an elite military warrior, carefully trained since childhood to be a prodigy general.
 Yet when he joins the party, he's at the same level as the low-level thieves (+ country bumpkin) he easily wiped the floor with moments before.